Your Phone Rings. A Customer Wants to Book—and Pay Now.

 Behind the scenes: The system processes the initial $6,000 via PaymentIntent immediately, then creates a Stripe Subscription or uses scheduled PaymentIntents for the four remaining charges.
 Each payment is automatically processed on the scheduled date, and the customer receives email confirmations for each transaction.

+73% of US eCommerce startups use Stripe at launch, and 45% of US eCommerce uses Stripe as their primary processor.
 This workflow transforms large projects from "I need to think about it" into "Yes, I can do $6,000 today."

 Emergency Job Deposits (Urgent Service + Payment)

-In our analysis of 13,175 calls, 15.9% contained urgency language like "emergency," "urgent," or "ASAP."
+In our analysis of 130,175 calls, 15.9% contained urgency language like "emergency," "urgent," or "ASAP."
 These calls are gold—emergency jobs average $4,200 in revenue, significantly higher than routine work.

 When to use this: Emergency plumbing, HVAC failures, electrical problems, urgent pest control